Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 How to get to Wadi Rum?

-If you rent a car, as we did on our Jordan trip, you can get to Wadi Rum following the King’s Highway and then Desert Highway and turning at the junction point.
+If you rent a car, as we did on our Jordan trip, you can get to Wadi Rum following the King’s Highway and then Desert Highway and turn at the junction point.

 How to get to the camp?